kamu-data/kamu-docs/content/cli/get-started/first-steps.md

 ## Exploring data

 Since you might not have worked with this dataset before you'd want to explore it first.
-For this `kamu` provides two tools:
+For this `kamu` provides many tools:
 * `tail` command
 * SQL shell
-* Jupyter Notebooks integration
+* Jupyter notebooks integration
+* Web UI

 ### Tail command